iashyam/iashyam.github.io/README.md

 + Teaching Assistant: Personal And Professional Growth Course, IIT Madras
 + Freelance Teaching: Learn with PKB

-## Certificates

-+ Data Analysis from LinkedIn Learning
-+ SQL intermediate from LinkedIn Learning

 ## Hobbies and Extra-curricular

 + Running a literary blog consistently for about four years.
-+ Reading books and articles
++ Reading books and articles.
-+ Writing poems and stories
++ Writing poems and stories.
 + Expressive Arts, painting and sketching.
-+ Interested in Literature and  Linguistics
++ Interested in Literature and  Linguistics.
-+ Interested in Philosophy and History
++ Interested in Philosophy and History.

 ## Contact Me: